robillersomeone/NYT_bestsellers/README.md

 ### Baseline Modeling

-The Numerial baseline model solved with `strategy= 'stratified’` highlights the class balance in the dataset.
+The numerial baseline model the scikit-learn implementation a Dummy Classifier solved with `strategy= 'stratified’` highlighting the class balance in the dataset.

 with a `mean training accuracy of 0.66`